|

 challenging Edison's DC-based electrical

 system.
-He also initiated long-distance power transmission and
+He also initiated long-distance

 |